sporksmith/walking-onions-wip/other-proposals/xxx-wide-everything.md

 fit into a non-fragmented RELAY cell.
 Parties SHOULD enforce maximum lengths for cell types that they understand.

+All `RELAY_FRAGMENT` cells for the fragmented cell must have the same Stream ID.
+(For those cells allowed above, the Stream ID is always zero.)
+Implementations SHOULD close a circuit if they receive fragments with mismatched Stream ID.

 # Onion service concerns.

 We allocate a new extension for use in the ESTABLISH_INTRO by onion services,